Everyday Health

-Everyday Health is an American online publication focused on health news and information.
+Everyday Health is an American online publication focused on health news and information that is medically reviewed by physicians and healthcare professionals.
 It was initially founded under the name Agora Media in 2002.
-It is a subsidiary of the Everyday Health Group.
+It is a subsidiary of the Everyday Health Group a division of Ziff Davis, an American digital media and internet company.

 History

-Everyday Health was founded as Agora Media in 2002.It merged with Streetmail.com to form Waterfront Media in 2008.
+Everyday Health was founded as Agora Media in 2002.
+It merged with Streetmail.com to form Waterfront Media in 2008.
 The website EverydayHealth.com was first published under Waterfront Media.
 The website’s parent company was renamed Everyday Health to reflect the publication’s name in 2010.

 In 2011, Everyday Health was one of the brands that received its own television channel as part of the YouTube Original Channel Initiative.
-Its Everyday Health program was nominated for a Daytime Emmy in 2012.
-Everyday Health launched a total of 11 channels on YouTube.
+Its Everyday Health program was nominated for a Daytime Emmy Awards in 2012.

-Ziff Davis acquired Everyday Health in 2016.

 In 2021, Everyday Health received one of the Webby Awards for Best Website and Mobile Site in the Health and Wellness category.
 In the same year, Everyday Health received a Gold Award for Digital Health - Social Media (Instagram) at the Digital Health Awards.

+Everyday Health Group also has partnerships with the brands Mayo Clinic and Cleveland Clinic.
+It represents advertising for the Mayo Clinic, named the top hospital in the world in 2025 by Newsweek.
+Cleveland Clinic is also one of its brands.

 Everyday Health has partnered with the clinical trial-based platform TrialReach to match potential participants to clinical trials.